 Cold hardy Japanese maples are great trees to invite into your garden.
 However, if you live in zone 4, one of the colder zones in the continental U.S., you’ll have to take special precautions or consider container planting.
 If you are considering growing Japanese maples in zone 4, read on for the best tips.

 Japanese Maples for Cold Climates

 Japanese maples charm gardeners with their graceful shape and gorgeous fall color.
-These charming trees come in small, medium and large, and some cultivars survive chilly weather.
-But can Japanese maples for cold climates live through zone 4 winters?
+These charming trees come in small, medium, and large and some cultivars survive chilly weather.
+Can Japanese maples for cold climates live through zone 4 winters though?

-If you have heard that Japanese maples grow best in U.S. Department of Agriculture plant hardiness zones 5 through 7, you have heard correctly.
+If you have heard that Japanese maples grow best in USDA plant hardiness zones 5 through 7, you have heard correctly.
 Winters in zone 4 get considerably colder than in zone 5.
 That said, it’s still possible to grow these trees in cooler regions of zone 4 with careful selection and protection.

 Zone 4 Japanese Maple Trees

 If you are looking for Japanese maples for zone 4, start by selecting the right cultivars.
 Although none are guaranteed to thrive as zone 4 Japanese maple trees, you’ll have the best luck by planting one of these.

 If you want a tall tree, look at Emperor 1.
 It is a classic Japanese maple with the standard red leaves.
 The tree will grow to 20 feet (6 m.) tall and is one of the best Japanese maples for cold climates.

 If you want a garden tree that stops at 15 feet (5 m.), you’ll have more choices in Japanese maples for zone 4.
 Consider Katsura, a lovely specimen with light green leaves that blaze orange in autumn.